Most of Quebec's long guns still unregistered with deadline fast approaching | CBC News

 The deadline for Quebecers to register their firearms is just over two weeks away, but the vast majority of guns in the province remain unregistered.

-Quebec's Public Security Ministry says that 311,451 of the province's unrestricted firearms, which include hunting rifles, carbines and other long guns, have been registered so far.
+Quebec's Public Security Ministry says that 311,451 of the province's non-restricted firearms, which include hunting rifles, carbines and other long guns, have been registered so far.

 That's up from 294,125 before the holidays, but is still less than 20 per cent of the 1.6 million firearms that were registered in the province when the federal registry was in effect.